consilience/laravel-odoo-api-client/README.md

 # TODO

-* The write functions are not written yet (create, write and unlink).
+* The write functions are not written yet (~~create~~, ~~write~~ and unlink).
 * Examples on how relationships are managed are needed, since they are one of the areas that cause the most confusion.
+It's actuall pretty easy once you see the technique, though a helper may be useful to put together the data structure needed.